The Great Alone can be awfully lonely

 Spoilers throughout this review please be aware!

-It's been a couple of years since we've read a Kristin Hannah novel.
-We loved her work The Nightingale and at the time our groups favorite reading fare was historical fiction or biography at and around WWII.
-Stories that lifted the spirits through tragedy, determination, and in the end heroism such as The Book Thief, The Guernsey Literary and Potato Peel Society, The Hiding Place, and Unbroken.
-So here we are again visiting Kristin Hannah's new novel that takes place decades after WWII with similar heart-rending emotions but turned up to 32 degrees Fahrenheit.
+It's been a couple of years since we've last read a Kristin Hannah novel.
+We loved her past work The Nightingale and at the time our usual favorite reading fare was historical fiction or biographies at and around WWII.
+Long ago war stories that lifted the spirits through tragedy, determination, and in the end heroism such as The Book Thief, The Guernsey Literary and Potato Peel Society, The Hiding Place, and Unbroken.
+So here we are again visiting Kristin Hannah's latest novel that takes place decades after WWII with similar heart-rending emotions but turned up thirty-two degrees Fahrenheit.

-The Great Alone begins in 1974 when the Vietnam War has come to an end and many of the soldiers are broken emotionally and physically have come home to a country that turned their backs on them.
-Leni is a typical preteen and only child of a young mother and a father struggling with PTSD from the Vietnam war.
+The Great Alone begins in 1974 when the Vietnam War has come to an end and many of the soldiers that return home are broken emotionally and physically with the added weight of a country that turns their backs on them.
+Leni, the main character, is a typical preteen and only child of a young mother and father struggling with PTSD from the Vietnam war.
 Their life is not financially stable and is nomadic, never settling in one place for too long at any given time.
 When Leni's father is given an opportunity to homestead in a remote part of Alaska he grabs the adventurous chance to start a whole new life one in which Leni dreams will be a brighter future for her family, healing for her Dad, and a fresh new start in the wilds of Alaska.

 A book club opinion or two

 If you prefer your books with tragedy on top of tragedy and a dollop of more tragedy with no room to breathe or even coming up for air then this is the book for you.
-Like I said this book might not be everyone's cup of tea but we do give huge props to Hannah's fast page turning writing style and beautifully descriptive scenes of life in the remote parts of Alaska.
-This authors well written characters (Large Marge is fantastic) as well as the townspeople that come in all descriptive shapes and sizes was the best part for our thin ice reading emotions.
-In the end, we agreed to wait a wee bit longer to read more of her novels until we've fully recovered from The Great Alone because it was a dark and lonely place to be.
+Like I said this novel might not be everyone's cup of tea but we do give huge props to Hannah's fast page turning writing style and beautifully descriptive scenes of life in the remote parts of Alaska.
+The author's well written characters (Large Marge is fantastic) as well as the townspeople that come in all descriptive shapes and sizes was the best part for our thin as ice reading emotions.
+In the end, we agreed to wait a wee bit longer to read any more of Hannah's novels until we've fully recovered from The Great Alone because it was a dark and lonely place to be.

 For our last read of the summer we chose The Little Paris Bookshop.
-We were told it is a sweet and uplifting novel.
+We've been told it is a sweet and uplifting novel.
 Something that is much needed at this time.
 Read along with us!

 Leni's literary journey through novels